Edging (sexual practice)

-Edging, sometimes also referred to as gooning (Note: Gooning can refer to a trance-like mental state that some people experience as a result of edging for extended periods of time, sometimes assisted by psychoactive substances.
-This activity is often accompanied and assisted by pornography usage.) or surfing, is a sexual technique whereby an orgasm is controlled (that is, delayed or prevented).
+Edging (sometimes called "surfing") is a sexual technique whereby an orgasm is controlled (that is, delayed or prevented).
 It is practiced alone or with a partner, and involves the maintenance of a high level of sexual arousal for an extended period of time without reaching climax.
 Orgasm control involves either sex partner being in control of the other partner's orgasm, or a person delaying their own orgasm during sexual activity with a partner or through masturbation.
 Any method of sexual stimulation can be used to experience controlled orgasm.
 When the controlled orgasm is achieved, the physical sensations are greater as compared to conventional orgasm.
 Orgasm control has also been referred to as "slow masturbation" and "extended massive orgasm".
-When practiced by males, direct sexual stimulation without the refractory period after orgasm is sometimes possible.

-Edging should not be confused with edgeplay, which refers to a set of sexual practices distinct from edging.
-It should also not be confused with premature ejaculation, retrograde ejaculation, or the inability to orgasm, all of which describe involuntary medical conditions.
-The terms edging and gooning have been adopted by Generation Z and older Gen Alpha as brain rot terminology, gaining popularity on TikTok.
-In internet slang, gooner is often used to refer to pleasure-seekers and porn performers, as well as extreme excitement or obsession in non-sexual contexts.
+Edging is distinct from edgeplay, a set of sexual practices.
+It is also distinct from premature ejaculation, retrograde ejaculation, or the inability to orgasm, all of which describe involuntary medical conditions.
+The term edging has been adopted by Generation Z and older Generation Alpha as brain rot terminology, gaining popularity on TikTok.

 In partnered sex

 During intercourse or other forms of sexual stimulation with a partner, one person stimulates the other(s) and reduces the level of stimulation when approaching orgasm.
 Erotic sexual denial occurs when the partner who is in control of the other partner's orgasm prolongs the orgasm to allow for an increased level of sexual tension.
 When a partner eventually provides enough stimulation to achieve an orgasm, it may be stronger than usual due to increased tension and arousal that builds up during the extended stimulation.
 An example of the use of orgasm control in partnered sex can be seen in BDSM; the partner whose orgasm is being controlled (sometimes referred to as the submissive partner) can be tied up.
-This activity is sometimes called tie and tease; if orgasm is denied, it is then known as tease and denial.
+This activity is sometimes called tie and tease.